 Anti-inflammatory medicines - including aspirin

 Anti-inflammatory medicines are sometimes called non-steroidal anti inflammatory drugs (NSAIDs).
 There are various types and brands.
-For example, aspirin, ibuprofen, diclofenac, etc. Many people take an anti-inflammatory medicine for arthritis, muscular pains, etc. Aspirin is also used by many people to protect against blood clots forming.
-However, these medicines sometimes affect the mucous barrier of the duodenum and allow acid to cause an ulcer.
+For example, aspirin, ibuprofen, diclofenac, etc. These medicines sometimes affect the mucous barrier of the duodenum and allow acid to cause an ulcer.
 About 1 in 20 duodenal ulcers are caused by anti-inflammatory medicines.

 Other causes and factors